Child Life Program

 Scan all forms and e-mail or fax forms to:

 Please follow these steps to the best of your ability.
 All steps must be completed prior to your shadowing experience.
 This process may take 4-8 weeks or longer.
-If approved, Deb will contact you and the Child Life Shadow Student coordinator to schedule a time.
+If approved, Lisa will contact you and the Child Life Shadow Student coordinator to schedule a time.

 If selected to shadow: